ProJensen/Active-Directory-Proxmox/Lab07-Delegated-Admin-Access/README.md

 - Confirm that **RSAT: Active Directory Domain Services and Lightweight Directory Services Tools** is installed
 - Retry the installation using an administrative account if needed
 - Search for **Active Directory Users and Computers** from the Start menu or open it from **Windows Tools**

+### Issue 3: The IT Support account can access more than expected
+**Possible causes:**
+- The account was added to a higher-privilege group
+- Too many permissions were delegated
+- Delegation was applied to the wrong OU

+**Troubleshooting steps:**
+- Review the **Member Of** tab for the IT Support account
+- Confirm the account is not a member of **Domain Admins**
+- Review the delegation settings on each OU
+- Remove unnecessary permissions or group memberships